http4k/www/src/website/content/commercial-terms.md

 ## 1. LICENSE AND SUPPORT

-1.1 Upon obtaining a valid subscription through http4k's official channels and subject to the terms and conditions of this Agreement, http4k hereby grants to Customer and its Affiliates (as defined below) a limited, non-exclusive, non-transferable, non-sublicensable license for Customer's and its Affiliates' employees and contractors to (1) internally (a) use, reproduce, modify, prepare derivative works based upon, and display the code of the Licensed Materials at the tier level selected by Customer or set forth on a Quote (as defined below), if applicable with the specifications generally promulgated by http4k from time to time (the "Software") solely (i) for its internal use in connection with the development of Customer's and/or its Affiliates' own software, and (ii) by the number of Hosts (defined below) for which Customer has paid http4k; and (b) use the documentation, training materials or other materials supplied by http4k (the "Other http4k Materials"); and (2) modify the Software and publish patches to the Software.
+1.1 Upon obtaining a valid subscription through http4k's official channels and subject to the terms and conditions of this Agreement, http4k hereby grants to Customer and its Affiliates (as defined below) a limited, non-exclusive, non-transferable, non-sublicensable license for Customer's and its Affiliates' employees and contractors to (1) internally (a) use, reproduce, modify, prepare derivative works based upon, and display the code of the Licensed Materials at the tier level selected by Customer or set forth on a Quote (as defined below), if applicable with the specifications generally promulgated by http4k from time to time (the "Software") solely (i) for its internal use in connection with the development of Customer's and/or its Affiliates' own software, and (ii) on no more than the number of Seats for which Customer has paid http4k; and (b) use the documentation, training materials or other materials supplied by http4k (the "Other http4k Materials"); and (2) modify the Software and publish patches to the Software.

-Notwithstanding anything to the contrary, Customer agrees that http4k and/or its licensors (as applicable) retain all right, title and interest in and to all Software incorporated in such modifications and/or patches, and all such Software may only be used, copied, modified, displayed, distributed, or otherwise exploited in full compliance with this Agreement, and with a valid http4k Commercial subscription for the correct number of Hosts.
+Notwithstanding anything to the contrary, Customer agrees that http4k and/or its licensors (as applicable) retain all right, title and interest in and to all Software incorporated in such modifications and/or patches, and all such Software may only be used, copied, modified, displayed, distributed, or otherwise exploited in full compliance with this Agreement, and with a valid http4k Commercial subscription for the correct number of Seats.

 The Software and Other http4k Materials are collectively referred to herein as the "Licensed Materials."